ShindouMihou/RoseDB/README.md

 3. Open the `config.json` and get the `Authorization` value.
 4. Install one of our drivers (for example, the official Java driver) and follow the isntructions to use the driver.

-## Security
+## 🛡️ Security
-RoseDB's current security features is a bit lacking, other than the Authorization header, there is currently no other security feature but we are focusing our attention to bringing more security features onto the application but since we are still in our very early stages, we are trying to get everything up and running first before focusing on security.
+RoseDB has support for websocket SSL which counts as security and also an `Authorization` header enforcement with the header being compared with hash (it is written to the disk as a hash value for security), there will be more security features and if you have more to suggest then feel free to send a Pull Request or an Issue explaining everything.
+We are always focusing our attention to bringing more security features onto the application but since we are still in our very early stages, we are trying to get everything up and running first before focusing on security.

 Though, in my opinion, RoseDB is more suited to be used in simple applications like tiny Discord bots that is shared among friends and not large applications that require super complicated features, after all, the main aim of RoseDB is to be as simple as possible and that involves replication and load balancing (future).

-## Requirements
+## 🖥️ Requirements
 * JDK 11 (Preferably, OpenJDK 11).
 * An computer with storage, memory and a terminal.
 * A keyboard that you can type on.
 * Internet Connection (to download the JAR file, naturally).

-## Installation
+## 🖱️ Installation

 Installation of RoseDB is simple, all you need is JDK 11 (Preferably, OpenJDK 11) and tier-one extreme basic knowledge of JSON.
 Here are the steps of installing RoseDB.